 Assistant Professor Pediatric Dentistry

-The Ohio State University College of Dentistry (COD) and Nationwide Children’s Hospital (NCH) seek applications for two full-time tenure-track faculty positions at the rank of assistant professor for the Division of Pediatric Dentistry at COD and the Dental Department at NCH.
+The Ohio State University College of Dentistry (COD) and Nationwide Children’s Hospital (NCH) seek applications for a full-time tenure-track faculty position at the rank of assistant professor for the Division of Pediatric Dentistry at COD and the Dental Department at NCH.
 Responsibilities will include clinical and didactic teaching in advanced pediatric dentistry, patient care in a hospital-based practice, participation in the pre-doctoral dental training program, and scholarly activity.
 Other duties include contributing to the overall mission of the division, participating in university and COD governance, and supporting the COD’s continuing education programs.

 The COD and NCH are located in Columbus, Ohio, the fifteenth largest city in the United States.
 Columbus is a great place to live.
 It offers the amenities of a big city, from outstanding restaurants, to diverse neighborhoods, major league sports and top notch arts and entertainment without the big city price tag.